 In 2014, an aging creosote wall that was used to support the shoreline located on a private property situated along the main branch of Kouchibouguacis River was removed.
 This creosote wall was failing, which resulted in a compromised/eroding shoreline as well as a source of pollution (e.g., hydrocarbons, sediment, etc.) into the Kouchibouguacis River.
 The creosote wall was removed, and the remaining land was regraded with a rock toe being installed to support the shoreline.
-Various types of native vegetation were also planted to help stabilize the soil using the natural root systems (see images on the following page for before and after results).
+Various types of native vegetation were also planted to help stabilize the soil using the natural root systems (see image on the following page).